Vapestaff’s Best Vapes of 2020 is the perfect place to start your search in landing a vape that checks all of your boxes.

 In our experience concerning e liquid tanks that leak, we find that the less parts or components the better.
 It’s simple physics, a chamber that contains e liquid needs to be as enclosed as possible with as few seams, threads or connections as possible in order to minimize the chances of leaking.
 If you come across a vape that utilizes an extremely complex tank with a large number of components and thus threads, it’s usually a good indicator of a headache in the making.

-Trying to find the best power settings is a common question that we get from new vapor users.
+Trying to find the best power settings is a common question that we get from new vapor users seeking the biggest cloud.
 The problem is that there are so many different factors involved in the vaping process to give one-size fits all answers, not to mention the shear subjectivity involved.

 With that being said, the information below should steer you in the right direction as you dial in your device to your personal ‘taste’.